 Stop Being So Judgmental: It's All Actor-Observer Bias

 how to be non-judgmentalI've been wanting and meaning to write an article on how to be non-judgmental on here for some time.
-However, I simple hadn't had quite the right angle to come at the piece with... hadn't, that was, until I did some digging into the depths of social psychology and came up with a gem.
+However, I simply hadn't had quite the right angle to come at the piece with... hadn't, that was, until I did some digging into the depths of social psychology and came up with a gem.

 Lots of people have asked for such an article; here was M, a little over a month ago, on the post on being a challenge to women: